Medium Rare (production company)

 Medium Rare is an American event creation and production company.
-It is known for creating joint venture live events and broadcasts with celebrities including Shaquille O’Neal, Rob Gronkowski, Daymond John and Guy Fieri.
+It is known for creating joint venture live events and broadcasts with celebrities including Shaquille O'Neal, Rob Gronkowski, Travis Kelce, Dave Portnoy, Guy Fieri, and Daymond John.
 It is also known for working with Rob Gronkowski to produce the first NFT created by a professional athlete.

 History

 Medium Rare was founded by Adam Richman and Joe Silberzweig in 2018.
-Prior to founding Medium Rare, Silberzweig and Richman worked for event and music festival companies such as Insomniac, Live Nation, Livestyle, ID&T, and Tomorrowland.
+Prior to founding Medium Rare, Silberzweig and Richman worked for event and music festival companies such as SFX, Insomniac, Live Nation, ID&T, and Tomorrowland.

 In 2018, Medium Rare collaborated with Shaquille O’Neal to create Shaq's festival - Shaq's Fun House, which featured carnival games, circus performers, and O’Neal performing as a celebrity DJ.
 The event also featured DJs such as Steve Aoki, A-Trak, Diplo, and Carnage.
 Medium Rare has produced each iteration of Shaq's Fun House from 2018 until the present.